21 SIS Epidemic Across a Dynamic Network

 21.1.2.1 Estimation

 Because we have a dyad-dependent model, MCMC will be used to estimate the coefficients of the model given the target statistics.
+We leave edapprox at its default, so this fit uses the edges dissolution approximation (edapprox = TRUE), which is the method the diagnostics below assess.

 Code